jmartindf/ahk-micmute/README.md

-# ahk-micmute
+# ahk-micmute (jmartindf fork)
 AutoHotkey script for muting and unmuting microphone with mouse buttons.

-This project is no longer maintained, in favor of [MicMuteToggle](https://github.com/fredemmott/MicMuteToggle).
+fredemmott deprecated this project, in favor of [MicMuteToggle](https://github.com/fredemmott/MicMuteToggle).
 While ahk-micmute is more flexible, it is incompatible with some programs; for example, Black Ops 4 will immediately exit if AutoHotKey is running.

 ## Installation